Touch of Death (1961 film)

-Touch of Death is a 1961 black and white British crime genre film directed by Lance Comfort and starring William Lucas.
+Touch of Death is a 1961 black and white British second feature crime film directed by Lance Comfort and starring William Lucas, David Sumner, Ray Barrett and Jan Waters.
+It was written by Lyn Fairhurst from a story by Aubrey Cash and Wilfred Josephs.

 Premise

 A criminal gang pull off a big robbery, unaware the cash has been infected with toxic poison.
-The thieves hide out on a Thames houseboat and terrorise its female occupant (Jan Waters), before they start dying.
+The thieves hide out on a Thames houseboat and terrorise its female occupant, before they start dying.